 Happy New Year!
-Make the year for better eating and increased activity.
-Need help with where to start?
-Here are the rules of the road and some inspiration to get you and the family on the road to better eating this year!
+Make this your year for improved self care through nutrition and increased activity.
+Wondering where to start?
+Here are some “rules of the road” and inspiration to help you on your journey to better health.

 - Set realistic goals that are challenging yet reachable.

-- Stocked Refrigerator.
-Stock up with fresh favorites and pre-cut fruits and veggies to save prep time in the kitchen.
-Taking these steps ensure that no matter what the week may bring, fruits and veggies are always within reach.
-Read labels to know what each choice provides and to help monitor sodium or other “extras.”
+- Prep your fresh.
+Stock up with fresh favorites when they are on sale.
+Pre-cut/portion out and freeze extra/cook ahead.
+Taking these steps ensure that no matter what the week may bring, balanced meals on a budget are always within reach.
+Read labels to know what each choice provides and to help determine what to serve with each choice.

+- Get going!
 Remember to check with the doctor before beginning any new exercise program or making dietary changes.
-To make it easier to incorporate into your daily routine, you should enjoy the activity.
+To make it easier to incorporate into your daily routine, enjoy the activity you choose.
 The good news is, according to the Centers for Disease Control and Prevention (CDC), burning 150 calories can be as easy as washing floors or windows for 45 – 60 minutes, and ballroom dancing counts as “moderate activity”!